New England Journal of Medicine April 10, 2014

 Multicenter, international

-Outcome Composite of cardiovascular death, aborted cardiac arrest, or hospitalization for the management of heart failure.
+Outcome Composite of death from cardiovascular causes, aborted cardiac arrest, or hospitalization for the management of heart failure.

 Study Limitations